patricklafrance/shelby/README.md

 * Communicate with REST and RPC endpoints in an asynchronous way with promises.
 * Automatically map or unmap the models observables that are sent or received throught HTTP requests.
 * Create a subscription to track all the changes of a set of observables (including arrays items).
-* Start a transaction on 1 or multiple observables, providing the ability to commit or undo the changes on the observables.
+* Start a transaction on 1 or multiple observables, providing the ability to commit or rollback the changes on the observables.
 * Handle the view model lifecycle.

 **Shelby is not:**